vampy/Makefile/README.md

 	@echo $(bar)
 ```

-## Functions (Section 8.1)
-Do NOT include spaces in the arguments after the first.
+Do **NOT** include spaces in the arguments after the first.
 That will be seen as part of the string.

 ```make
 comma := ,